This interdisciplinary program includes its own faculty and is also supported by contributions of faculty members from a number of other departments.

 ENVST-239 Seed to Gut: Regenerative Agriculture

-ENVST-258/HIST-258 Environmental History of Middle East and North Africa
+ENVST-258/HIST-258 Environmental History in the Middle East and North Africa

 ENVST-265/LIT-265 North American Indigenous Literature